33 Amazing Employee Appreciation Ideas [2021 Update]

 Since healthier employees are more productive, happy, and energetic, the company will benefit from this form of appreciation.

 31. Offer E-Learning Classes

-Employees who want to learn about new tools, techniques, or topics but have less time on their hands, will consider it an amazing opportunity.
+Employees who want to learn about new tools, techniques, or topics but have less time on their hands will consider it a fabulous opportunity.

 32. Company Retreat

 Company retreats are great for celebrating employees after successful project completion or after an outstanding financial year.

 Company retreats are fun, help team members bond while also providing the option of getting away from the stress of day-to-day work life.